liqvidjs/liqvidjs.org/docs/reference/Player.md

 ### `thumbs` {#thumbs}

 Provide thumbnail previews for the scrubber bar.
-You can generate thumbnail sheets with [`rp-master thumbs`](/docs/rp-master/thumbs).
+You can generate thumbnail sheets with [`liqvid thumbs`](../cli/thumbs.md).

 * `cols` how many columns per sheet